caramelomartins/awesome-linters/README.md

 - [postcss-bem-linter](https://github.com/postcss/postcss-bem-linter) - Plugin
   for PostCSS to lint CSS according to _BEM-style_.
 Written in Javascript.
 - [stylelint](http://stylelint.io) - CSS linter that is unopinionated, supports
   plugins and has a wide range of rules built-in.
-Written in Javascript.
+Written in Javascript, it parses by default CSS-like syntaxes such as SCSS, Sass, Less and SugarSS.

 ### Dart